Ell Roberson: 2001

-In 2001, Roberson split time with Marc Dunn, the Wildcats finished with a 6-6 record.
+In 2001, Roberson split time with Marc Dunn, the Wildcats finished with a 6–6 record.

 2002

-On September 21, 2002, Roberson came off the bench and had 204 total yards and 4 touchdowns as #25 Kansas State upset #11 USC 27-20.
+On September 21, 2002, Roberson came off the bench and had 204 total yards and 4 touchdowns as #25 Kansas State upset #11 USC 27–20.
 Roberson, who coach Snyder had told the media he'd grade " somewhere between average and C-minus", was named the starter after the game.

-Roberson lead the Wildcats to a successful season, winning the 2002 Holiday Bowl against Arizona State and finishing #6 in the polls.
+Roberson led the Wildcats to a successful season, winning the 2002 Holiday Bowl against Arizona State and finishing #6 in the polls.

 2003

 In 2003, the Wildcats entered the season ranked #7 in the top 25, in part due to the strong play by Roberson and running back Darren Sproles.

 During the third game of the season against McNeese State, Roberson suffered a hand injury and missed a month of playing time.
 Kansas State was upset by Marshall during one of the games Roberson missed, and Roberson's injury held back his performance once he returned, leading to three consecutive losses and Kansas State dropping out of the top 25 entirely.
 However, they recovered and won 6 games in a row and earned a berth to the 2003 Big 12 Championship Game against #1 Oklahoma.
-The Wildcats won 35-7, Roberson was named the Most Valuable Player of the game, completing 10 of 17 passes with no interceptions and four touchdown passes, which accounted for all Kansas State offensive scores in the game.
+The Wildcats won 35–7, Roberson was named the Most Valuable Player of the game, completing 10 of 17 passes with no interceptions and four touchdown passes, which accounted for all Kansas State offensive scores in the game.
 He also rushed 17 times for 62 yards.
 The win earned the Wildcats a berth in the 2004 Fiesta Bowl.

 2004 Fiesta Bowl controversy

 In the early morning hours of New Year's Day, 2004, police were called to the Kansas State team hotel in Paradise Valley, Arizona, by a woman who accused Roberson of sexually assaulting her.
 Roberson and the rest of the Kansas State team were in town to play Ohio State in the Fiesta Bowl.
 Police did not arrest Roberson, and later determined that no crime had been committed and no charges should be filed, but an investigation by the Kansas State athletic department concluded that Roberson and several other players had violated unspecified team rules.
 As a result, Roberson was stripped of his scholarship by head coach Bill Snyder.
-Snyder decided this after the bowl game, which the Wildcats lost 35-28.
+Snyder decided this after the bowl game, which the Wildcats lost 35–28.